Community growing projects

 Some food co-ops buy produce from community growing projects or other non-commercial growers such as allotment holders.

-Many growing projects are set up with the main aim of providing training and so they don't always have an outlet for their fruit and vegetables - so linking in with local food co-ops is often a very attractive proposition for them.
+Many growing projects are set up with the main aim of providing training and so they don't always have an outlet for their fruit and vegetables - so linking in with local food co-ops could be a very attractive proposition for them.
+Often, they aren’t necessarily trying to make a profit and probably won’t provide visually perfect produce, so they can sometimes offer very good prices.

-There are also other community initiatives that could help you find produce in season, for example scrumping projects that gather surplus fruit from trees in people's gardens or unused orchards.
+There are also other community initiatives that could help you find produce in season, for example scrumping or gleaning projects that gather surplus fruit or vegetables from people's gardens, small farms or unused orchards.
 You can try to find other local food projects by contacting your local volunteer centre or local authority as they often have information on community-run groups.
-Or why not just start by asking people you know about what food projects there are in the area.

-NB Strictly speaking, produce from allotments cannot be sold, but many food co-ops report that there there is rarely an objection to the occasional sale of surplus produce.
-What is prohibited by law, under the Allotments Acts, 1908-1950 (section 22, subsection 1), is that an allotment cannot be used to support a business.
-But if an allotment holder can prove they have more than they can use themselves, it won't be regarded as illegal to sell the surplus.
+Strictly speaking, produce from allotments cannot be sold, but many food co-ops report that there is rarely an objection to the occasional sale of surplus produce.
+What is prohibited by law, under the Allotments Acts 1908-1950 (section 22, subsection 1) is that an allotment cannot be used to support a business (but if an allotment holder can prove they have more than they can use themselves, it won't be regarded as illegal to sell the surplus.)

 Click on the links in this section to find out more: